 As noted above, Mr. Legorreta does not receive a salary.
-As a result of his ownership of the Manager, Mr. Legorreta is entitled to the profits of the Manager, which consist of the management fee from Royalty Pharma less the expenses of the Manager, including operating expenses and the compensation of the employees of the Manager, including our named executive officers.
+As a result of his ownership interest in the Manager, Mr. Legorreta is entitled to certain profits of the Manager, which consist of the management fee from Royalty Pharma less the expenses of the Manager, including operating expenses and the compensation of the employees of the Manager, including our named executive officers.
 Please refer to the section entitled "Certain Relationships and Related Party Transactions-Management Agreement."

-We are providing the following information regarding the relationship between the annual total compensation of the median employee of the Manager and the profits of the Manager in 2022, which accrued to the benefit of our Chief Executive Officer, Mr. Legorreta.
+We are providing the following information regarding the relationship between the annual total compensation of the median employee of the Manager and the profits of the Manager in 2023, which accrued to the benefit of our Chief Executive Officer, Mr. Legorreta.
 We have selected December 31 of each fiscal year as the determination date for the calculation of the CEO pay ratio.
-Our methodology for identifying the median employee of the Manager for the 2022 determination date (December 31, 2022) included the following:
+Our methodology for identifying the median employee of the Manager for the 2023 determination date (December 31, 2023) included the following:

-- We collected total compensation information for 2022 from our payroll register for all employees of the Manager.
-Total compensation generally included an employee's gross income, including wages, bonuses and other cash incentives. - We annualized total compensation for our new hires and for those employees on unpaid leave for any period of time during the respective measurement period. - We then sorted the total compensation for each employee (excluding our Chief Executive Officer) from lowest to highest and identified the employee who was paid the median 2022 annual total compensation amount.
+- We collected total compensation information for 2023 from our payroll register for all employees of the Manager.
+Total compensation generally included an employee's gross income, including wages, bonuses and other cash incentives. - We annualized total compensation for our new hires and for those employees on unpaid leave for any period of time during the respective measurement period. - We then sorted the total compensation for each employee (excluding our Chief Executive Officer) from lowest to highest and identified the employee who was paid the median 2023 annual total compensation amount.

-Our analysis determined that the median employee of the Manager earned \$337,085 in total compensation for 2022.
-The profits of the Manager were \$93,478,402 in 2022.
-Using this methodology, our ratio of Chief Executive Officer to median employee pay was 277 to 1.
+Our analysis determined that the median employee of the Manager earned \$353,061 in total compensation for 2023.
+The profits of the Manager received by Mr. Legorreta were \$84,837,077 in 2023.
+Using this methodology, our ratio of Chief Executive Officer to median employee pay was 240 to 1.